wp-plugins/woocommerce-hss-extension-for-streaming-video/readme.txt

 = 0.4 =

 * Added check if guest checkout is enabled with wanring that purchase will not work and for admin to disable this or user to make sure they register

+= 0.5 =

+*Betterlogic whether to show donload links depending on whether the current user has download access